johnstclair/TAADDA_CPU/README.md

 3
 1
 3
-; if counter is zero, jump to base condition
+; if counter is one, jump to base condition
 160 ; cond (32) + if equal (0) + imm2 (128)
 3
-0
+1
 44  ; address of base case (conditional jump over function call) ; if counter isn't zero, recure further
 232 ; function call (232)